 Unfortunately, going through a divorce these days is a very public matter.
 Thanks to the wonders of Facebook, Twitter, and email, it seems the entire world knows all the details of your personal life and trials.
 You can’t help but feel tried in the court of public opinion.
 As a result, the tendency is to try and “make your case” with all your friends, family, co-workers, and anyone else who will listen.
 You seek validation and are often willing to get it from wherever you can.

 Be careful.
 The reality is that you have many acquaintances, but very few true friends.
 A divorce can ignite the flames of gossip and self-interest.
-Many people can approach you seeming to want to help, but in reality they are only interested in what they can get, even if it is a cheap thrill from the nitty-gritty details of your divorce.
+Many people can approach you who seem to want to help, but in reality, they are only interested in what they can get, even if it is a cheap thrill from the nitty-gritty details of your divorce.